COGS9/wi26/pages/final-project.md

 Write with clarity and precision.
 Proofread carefully, avoid flowery or vague language, and aim for concise writing—use as many words as necessary, but no more.
 A portion of your grade will reflect the quality of your writing: clear, logical, and free of avoidable errors, as well as your ability to follow the instructions in this document.

-**Submission:** Your group will submit one PDF per deliverable (Part 1, Part 2, and the video submission as instructed) to Gradescope by the posted deadlines.
+**Submission:** Your group will submit one PDF for Checkpoints 1 and 2, and one final video presentation to Gradescope by the posted deadlines.
 Late submissions are not accepted unless circumstances outside your control arise.
-If that happens, email the course instructors and your teammates before the deadline.
+If that happens, email your section TAs/PLAs and your teammates before the deadline!